bweatherson/demons/latest-export.md

 The cases seem to raise the same philosophical issues as far as I can see, and table \@ref(tab:first-dilemma) is a little simpler, so I'll focus on it.

-There is, I gather, a widespread intuition amongst philosophers that decision theory should treat U and D asymmetrically in this case.
+There is, I gather, a widespread intuition amongst philosophers that ideal decision theory should treat U and D asymmetrically in this case.
 I don't really share that intuition; they both look like unhappy choices to me.
 And it isn't shared by orthodox game theory.
 When table \@ref(tab:first-dilemma) is turned into a game, it becomes \@ref(tab:first-dilemma-game).

 ```{r, first-dilemma-game, cache=TRUE}
 first_dilemma_game <- tribble(